“How to exit Vim?” “How to quit Vim?” “How do you exit Vi editor?” “How to save and quit Vim?”

 Facts and fun about exiting Vim

-If you are feeling a little low because you didn’t know how to quit Vim, don’t do that.
-Because you are not the only one.
-According to Stack Overflow, over a million developers worldwide searched about how to exit Vim.
+If you are feeling a little low because you didn’t know how to quit Vim, don’t, because you are not the only one.
+According to Stack Overflow, over a million developers worldwide searched for how to exit Vim.

 In fact, exiting Vim has become a talking point in the popular culture.
-Take this tweet for example.
-This is one of the most popular fun pokes at the ‘complexity’ of exiting Vim:
+Take this tweet, for example.
+This is one of the most popular jibes at the “complexity” of exiting Vim:

-Which is somewhat surprising because if you run Vim, you’ll see the information about how to exit Vim at the splash screen:
+The widespread difficulty is somewhat surprising, because if you run Vim you’ll see the information about how to exit it at the splash screen:

 Vim is an excellent editor.
-If you can master its features, there will be nothing like it.
+If you can master its features, there will be nothing else like it.
 SysAdmins particularly spend a lot of time on the command line.
-Mastering Vim could really be beneficial.
+Mastering Vim can really be beneficial.
 At least, you should master the basic vim commands.